 The drill – Just start the discussion.
 This economic environment has been challenging for some and downright painful for others.
 But once the subject of money is on the table, everyone can share ideas about how to get back on track.
 Relatives who are doing well may be in a position to lend money, cosign a loan, or pay a few bills.

 The payoff – You get good advice, fewer intrusive questions, and the security of knowing that your family is behind you when things get tough.

-Financially savvy people share the tips they wish they’d learned a lot sooner.
+Here are some financially savvy folks offering tips they wish they’d learned a lot sooner:

 • “There is nothing more important than the incredible impact of compound interest when it comes to saving for retirement.
 Say you want $1 million by the time you’re 65.
 If you’re 20, you’ll have to save about $3 per day.
 If you’re 45, it’s $45 a day.
 Who has the more difficult task?”